Table of Contents

 Are Marshall Amps Better than Orange?

-Orange and Marshall have distinctive tones.
+Orange and Marshall have specific tones.
 Orange amps sound brighter and have less gain than Marshall.
 They tend to be darker and more compressed.

 Are you looking for a high-gain, distorted and compressed tone that cuts through a mix?
 Then Marshall might be better suited for your needs.
 Marshall amps are best for rock players who want to achieve a classic tone.